numanWD/lightcase/README.md

 ```

-To personalice your plugin you must define your map and load the library.
+To personalize your plugin you must define your map and load the library.

 ```sass